Faculty Short Biographies Department of History

 David Ciarlo (Ph.D., University of Wisconsin-Madison; Associate Professor)

 David Ciarlo specializes in the social and cultural history of modern Germany, the history of European imperialism and racism, and the history of visual culture and mass culture in European and global contexts.
 He received his Ph.D. from the University of Wisconsin–Madison in 2003 where he was the Merle Curti Graduate Lecturer and held numerous fellowships, including a Fulbright.
-His first book, Advertising Empire: Race and Visual Culture in Imperial Germany, came out with Harvard University Press (2011).
-This book uses visual archives to trace the interconnected histories of commercial culture and colonial culture in Germany in the late 19th and early 20th centuries.
-His new research project explores the intersection of consumer culture and propaganda in Germany during the First World War.
-Tentatively titled "Selling War: Advertising, Propaganda, and the Roots of Fascism in German Visual Culture, 1914-1923," it takes up where Advertising Empire left off, charting the trends of commercial culture in the early years of the war, and exploring the link between commerce and the development of visual propaganda techniques.
+His first book, Advertising Empire: Race and Visual Culture in Imperial Germany (Harvard University Press, 2011) uses visual archives to trace the interconnected histories of commercial culture and colonial culture in Germany in the late 19th and early 20th centuries.
+Advertising Empire won both the American Historical Association's George Louis Beer Prize and the German Studies Association's DAAD Book Prize.
+Ciarlo's new research project explores the intersection of consumer culture and propaganda in Germany during the First World War.
+Tentatively titled "Selling War: Advertising, Propaganda, and the Roots of Fascism in German Visual Culture, 1914-1923," this project explores the link between commerce and the development of visual propaganda techniques in the First World War, and the way in which this intersection of advertising and propaganda propagated imagery of militarized, hardened masculinity, with implications for the formation of a fascist aesthetic.
 He can be reached at David.Ciarlo at Colorado.EDU

 Celine Dauverd (Ph.D.
 University of California, Los Angeles; Assistant Professor)

 Professor Dauverd is a historian of early modern Europe specializing in the Renaissance and the Mediterranean.
 Her research focuses on socio-cultural relations between Spain and Italy during the early modern era (1450-1650).
-Her first book The Spanish Crown, Genoese, and Imperial Ambition in the Early Modern Mediterranean (Cambridge University Press, NY 2014) examines the role of the Genoese trade diaspora in southern Italy in the context of the Spanish-Habsburg expansion in the Mediterranean Sea.
+Her first book, Imperial Ambition in the Early Modern Mediterranean: Genoese Merchants and the Spanish Crown (Cambridge University Press, NY 2014) examines the role of the Genoese trade diaspora in southern Italy in the context of the Spanish-Habsburg expansion in the Mediterranean Sea.
 Dauverd teaches courses on the Renaissance, the Mediterranean, Golden Age Spain, early modern Europe, and world history.
 She is a board Member of the Mediterranean Studies group at CU Boulder.
-Her new book manuscript entitled Spanish Religious Culture in southern Italy during the Renaissance investigates the interface between imperialism and religion through an analysis of ethnic minorities, religious processions, and charitable institutions.
+Her new book manuscript entitled Spanish Religious Politics in southern Italy: Ceremonies, Charities, Communities investigates the interface between imperialism and religion through an analysis of religious minorities, processions, and charitable institutions.
 She can be reached at Celine.Dauverd at Colorado.EDU

 Elizabeth Fenn (Ph.D.
 Yale University; Associate Professor)